 Running multiple zDC systems on a single z/OS image

 A zDC connects one or more CICS or IMS code modules running on the same z/OS system to a single Dynatrace cluster, so it may be necessary to configure multiple zDC-started tasks on a single z/OS system when different application groups are being traced by different Dynatrace clusters.
 At times, it may be useful to configure an alternate zDC for testing purposes as well.
+See Deploy OneAgent on multiple instances of zDC/zRemote for step-by-step instructions on adding an additional zDC/zRemote pair.

 Only one zDC on a particular z/OS system can specify DEFAULT(YES) in its SYSIN parameters.
 Additional zDCs fail to initialize unless they specify DEFAULT(NO).